‘This is unacceptable’: National Racial Justice Network responds to DA declining to prosecute SPD officer

 The organization condemned the Georgia Bureau of Investigation’s (GBI) inconsistencies in the report of the shooting, referring to the initial report stating that Mincey pointed a gun at officers.
 This was later retracted by the agency, and bodycam footage clarified that Mincey removed a gun from his waistband and placed it in between his legs.

-“If the [GBI] lied about that, what else are they lying about?” asked Rev. Maynor, president of RGN Savannah.
+“If the [GBI] lied about that, what else are they lying about?” asked Rev. Alan Mainor, president of RJN Savannah.

 View the full press conference below.